 As I figured out, the secret to the Hitachi is knowing when and how to use the Hitachi.
 Like when your partner’s on a quick beer run and you want to get ‘er done before they get back.
 Or when your friend is on her way to pick you up so you decide to have an orgasm through your pants.
 And then another.
 And another.
 Because she’s stuck in traffic and it starts to become like a fun game.
 I think I achieved four.
 With this toy, for me, orgasms beget orgasms.

 So that’s how it goes.
-I don’t take off my underwear, and sometimes even my pants, because putting the toy directly on my genitals is too much.
+I don’t take off my underwear, and sometimes even my pants, because putting the toy directly on my genitals is too much (this is, thankfully, solved in the rechargeable version).
 I hold the toy diagonally, so that the head touches the side of my clit that I prefer and not my entire fucking vulva.
 I pretty much never use the high setting.
 Most importantly, I re-position it a lot.
 This is key, I think, to preventing numbness.

 Now, I can see why people become addicted to this toy.
 The orgasms are strong and deep — and disgustingly easy.
 I’ve been eschewing my usual drawn-out, dildo-filled masturbation sessions for bonding time with the Hitachi.